Erlemar/dswok/Use_cases/Recommendation system.md

 The target variable is a certain action (view, click, order).
 Positive samples are cases when the user had a positive interaction with an item. [[Negative sampling]] is a separate topic, but in general we can sample randomly from all available candidates, sample items from the user history they didn't interact with or do in-batch sampling.
 For in-batch sampling, it can be important to apply [[logQ correction]] to tackle bias.
 ### Data preparation, analysis and feature engineering
-For candidate generation/retrieval, modern approaches usually use [[Two tower]] architecture.
+For candidate generation/retrieval, modern approaches usually use [[Two-tower]] architecture.
 It has separate towers for users and items.

 Usually, the items are represented as [[embeddings]] for the item tower.
 Text descriptions can be embedded with any common embedder from the [MTEB: Massive Text Embedding Benchmark](https://huggingface.co/spaces/mteb/leaderboard) or by openai API.
 Images can be embedded using [[Contrastive Language-Image Pre-training|CLIP]].